Table of Contents:

 Again we are talking about the attempt to bring in an authority for the clergy when many lacked true heavenly authority.

-Clergy robes from the Reformation (16th Century) onwards
+Robes for the clergy from the Reformation (16th Century) onwards.

 Reformation: